 Upgrading FileMaker Pro, Part 2 - File Consolidation

-This is part two of a two-part article tackling the challenge of converting and consolidating FileMaker Pro .fp3 and.fp5 file types to .fp7 and above.
+This is part two of a two-part article tackling the challenge of converting and consolidating FileMaker Pro .fp3 and.fp5 file types to .fp7 and .fmp12.
 In part one, we covered the FileMaker Conversion process.
 In part two, we'll cover the process of Consolidating FileMaker Files.

 Consolidating FileMaker Files, Tables First

 One of the new features in FileMaker 7+ is the ability to add timestamp fields for creation and modification.
 If you like, go ahead and add those fields now.
-Also, if you want to create a script to import records from the .fp7 files into the main file, you should do that now, too.
+Also, if you want to create a script to import records from the .fp7 or .fmp12 files into the main file, you should do that now, too.

 While pasting your tables, an import.log file will be created by FileMaker.
 Save this log as you will need to fix any errors from lookups to auto-enter calculations that utilize relationships not currently in the solution.